-We have established a clear and robust Board-approved Testing Framework which has been designed to provide the Board and senior management with assurance of our continued ability to meet the three resolvability outcomes.
+- We have established a clear and robust Board-approved Testing Framework which has been designed to provide the Board and senior management with assurance of our continued ability to meet the three resolvability outcomes.
 The Board approves the Testing Framework on a biennial basis alongside the RAF Self-Assessment.
-Testing results are monitored on an ongoing basis by the Resolution Steering Committee and reported to the Board annually.

-We have carried out testing of our capabilities and resolution deliverables, including a Resolution Steering Committee fire-drill as well as a comprehensive desk-top exercise of the end-to-end process held with the Board, senior management and Non-Executive Directors ('NEDs').
-These exercises ensured a clear understanding of the end-to-end resolution process: the governance, key senior management decisions, activities undertaken and associated timelines.

-We will continue to conduct regular testing, especially the use of practical exercises in the form of fire-drills.
+Testing results are monitored on an ongoing basis by the Resolution Steering Committee and reported to the Board semi-annually. - We have carried out testing of our capabilities and resolution deliverables, including an end-toend test held with the Board, senior management and NEDs.
+These exercises ensured a clear understanding of the end-to-end resolution process: the governance, key senior management decisions, activities undertaken and associated timelines. - We will continue to conduct regular testing, especially the use of practical exercises in the form of fire-drills.
 Key learnings from our ongoing testing will be used to continuously improve our capabilities and our end-to-end resolution process.

-6 FURTHER ENHANCEMENTS TO OUR RESOLVABILITY
+8 FURTHER ENHANCEMENTS TO OUR RESOLVABILITY